 If you have watched television in the last five years, you have probable seen an advertisement for one of many institutions that buys structured settlement payments and provides the original receiver with a lump sum of cash.

-There are many reputable companies that buy annuity payments from individuals, giving you a reasonable deal for your structured settlement in order to get some liquidity.
+There are many reputable companies that buy structured settlement payments from individuals, giving you a reasonable deal while getting some liquidity.
 The best deal that they can make you is to buy only some of your payments, leaving you with the rest of your payments to continue benefiting from most of your structured settlement.

 While you cannot use your structured settlement to get a loan, you can easily liquidate part or all of the settlement in order to get the money that you need right now.
 Luckily, there are buyers actively looking for these settlements and they have competition, so they are willing to offer better and better deals in order to get ahold of your payments.
 This doesn’t just happen, however—in general, a judge has to decide that it is in your best interest to have that lump sum, instead of just the regular payments you were originally promised.
 Depending on the federal and state laws that apply to your particular situation, it might be very difficult or very easy to get a judge to agree to this action.